Blog

 • Cleaning supplies

-When just setting up your coworking space, you can estimate spending about $100 on housekeeping items and cleaning supplies, and around $50 a month going forward to upkeep supplies.
+You can estimate spending about $200 on housekeeping items and cleaning supplies, and around $50 a month going forward to upkeep supplies.

 7. Coffee, tea, or snacks